raspberrypilearning/slug/en/step_1.md

 ## Introduction

-Create your own fun and frantic version of the classic game Snake on a Sense HAT: guide a slug around the screen to let it eat vegetables which will make her grow bigger.
+Create your own fun and frantic version of the classic game Snake on a Sense HAT: guide the slug around the screen to let her eat vegetables, and watch her grow.
 Don't let her bite into herself though, or it's game over!

 ### What you will make